jpmbrito/HTTP-fetch-cache/README.md

         1. hits: For cache hits.
 The counter gets incremented when a cache entry exists within the registered TT
         2. misses: For cache misses.
 The counter gets incremented each time a given URL doesn't exist in the cache
         3. entries: The number of cache entries existing at the instant

-### Implementation
-All implementation details will be stored in the code.
-The executable will be mainly a unit test file called cache_test.go

 ## Getting started